141242-l/cp1404practicals/README.md

 ### Good Code Review 2
 https://github.com/HuBohong/cp1404practicals/pull/3
 ### Explanation
 This review included constructive feedback on consistency in code formatting, logic flow improvements, and encouraging the use of constants instead of magic numbers.
-I also acknowledged what was done well to keep the feedback balanced.
+And I also acknowledged what was done well to keep the feedback balanced.

 # Practicals
 ## Regarding the practical tasks overall, what would you change if you were in charge of the subject?